What a joy it is doing animal paintings! There are so many interesting critters to paint.

 When we first moved to Florida, I was amazed by all the large water birds, especially the pelicans.
 Pelicans were the subject of many of my animal paintings.

-Here is a pelican on a post in one of their typical poses.
-He is a "Resting Pelican".
+Here is a "Resting Pelican" on a post in one of their typical poses.

 My husband said "He" is trying to lay an egg!
 Ha-ha Lots of fun!